cate02/Blackout-monitors/README.md

 Press space on a selected box to center the GUI incase you lost it

 Known issues:
--sometimes the windows taskbar pops up ontop of the boxes -some crappy old games when loading/going into fullscreen will mess with your monitors resolutions, which also distorts the boxes
+- sometimes the windows taskbar pops up ontop of the boxes
+- some crappy old games when loading/going into fullscreen will mess with your monitors resolutions, which also distorts the boxes